 - View/download their submitted data.

-- Set up anonymous “student accounts” within a classroom.
-This allows you to conveniently manage all of your students under one account.
+- Set up anonymous “student accounts” within a classroom - particularly important for students under the age of 13 years.
+Teachers conveniently manage all of their classrooms under their own account.
 A teacher can have multiple online “classrooms” with multiple student accounts.

 - Specific observation plants can be identified using a 'nickname' when included within each “classroom.”
 If multiple classrooms are observing plants at the same site, the teacher can easily duplicate that information to one or more other classrooms.

-Teachers working with students older than 13 years old (see our policies statement) may choose to have them register for their own account, letting them record their site information and observations on their own.
+Teachers working with students older than 13 years old (see our policies statement) may choose to have students register and create their own accounts, letting them record their site information and observations on their own.
 This allows students to observe plants at sites of particular interest to them, such as at their home or at nearby parks and natural places.
 It also facilitates comparison between plants at different types of sites.
-Note that, in this situation, teachers will not have direct access to the personal accounts of student.
+Note that, in this situation, teachers will not have direct access to the personal accounts of their students.

-When planning lessons incorporating Budburst into your classroom instruction, some logistical issues surrounding outdoor observation should be considered.
+When planning lessons incorporating Budburst into your classroom instruction, some logistical issues surrounding outdoor observations should be considered.
 For example, it’s important to consider where to have students make observations (i.e., site location) and which plant(s) is best suited for students’ study.
-Budburst offers a variety of tools and resources to help teachers and informal educators customize their students’ participation based on their educational goals.
+Budburst offers a variety of tools and resources to help teachers and informal educators customize their students’ participation based on specific educational goals.

-Budburst requires basic information on the location of the plant being studied (e.g., Latitude/Longitude, irrigation regime, shading, site type) in support of further analysis of the plant’s response to the environment.
+Budburst requires basic information on the location of the plant being studied (e.g., site name, address OR latitude/longitude) in support of further analysis of the plant’s response to the environment.
 Each “Location,” once entered, becomes a quick-pick option within your Budburst account.

-Elementary school teachers typically choose a location - a garden or open prairie - on the school grounds, with one or more plant species identified for observation.
-For students to make repeated observations of their plant, it is important to select a location that is convenient to visit on a regular basis, within easy walking distance of the classroom.
+Elementary school teachers typically choose a location (e.g. a garden or open prairie) on the school grounds, with one or more plant species identified for observation.
+For students to make repeated observations of their plant, it is important to select a location that is convenient to visit on a regular basis and within easy walking distance of the classroom.

-Browse Budburst plant resources for plants in your state for plants of interest to a local Budburst partner.
-You could have your students recreate a “Top Ten List” for their own school yard.
+Budburst plant pages contain information on identification, “Did You Know?” facts, and downloadable report forms for One-time and Life-cycle observations.
+Browse Budburst plants in your state or for plants of interest to a local Budburst partner.
+You could have your students create a “Top Ten List” for their own school yard.

-- The One-time Report protocol allows participants to make a status-based observation of a plant at a single point in time, identifying the current phenophase status of a study plant and the date of the observation.
+- The One-time Observation protocol allows participants to make a status-based observation of a plant at a single point in time, identifying the current phenophase status of a study plant and the date of the observation.
+This is the most popular method of reporting observations.

-- The Life-cycle Report protocol is a little more involved, requiring participants to watch their plant over a growing season in order to note the dates when the plant reaches each specific phenophase.
+- The Life-cycle Observation protocol is a little more involved, requiring participants to watch their plant over a growing season in order to note the dates when the plant reaches each specific phenophase.

-With the Life-cycle Report protocol, students learn which phenophases are to be observed and when, and then watch for and record the dates of these phenophase events.
+With the Life-cycle Observation protocol, students learn which phenophases are to be observed and when, and then they watch for and record the dates of these phenophase events.
 Checking a plant periodically is not time-consuming, but committing to do so through the year requires some coordination.

-Reporting via either method may be made directly via a handheld device.
-If that is not an option, printable report forms for field observations may be downloaded below or from each plant’s resource page.
-Carry these field reports back to the classroom for data entry into the Budburst.org website.
+Reporting your observation and uploading a photograph of your observation may be done via hand-held device or by computer.
+Printable report forms for field observations may be downloaded below or from each plant’s resource page.
+Carry these field reports back to the classroom for data entry into the budburst.org website.

 Observations can be reported immediately from the field using handheld devices or tablets with students logging in using their student accounts.